Twitter: A Key Player in the #FourthBranch

 Twitter Connects Us

 Twitter is a communication technology that truly connects people that never had a chance of connecting in the past.
-I have had real interactions with field-leading scientists (@lmlodinow, @RudyTanzi), a famous author and spiritual leader (@DeepakChopra), a futurist, mind expanding filmmaker (@jason_silva), and my own Mayor (@Hope4Kzoo).
+I have had real interactions with field-leading scientists (@lmlodinow, @RudyTanzi), a famous author and spiritual leader (@DeepakChopra), a futurist, and mind expanding filmmaker (@jason_silva).

 Twitter not only made these exchanges possible, it made them easy.